klunk386/Relievo/README.md

 **Relievo** is a Python tool for generating watertight 3D terrain models from DEM (Digital Elevation Model) tiles and user-defined geographic regions.
-It supports topographic mesh generation, vertical exaggeration, side walls and base extrusion, and optional tiling for large models.
+It supports topographic mesh generation, vertical exaggeration, side walls and base extrusion, and optional tiling for large-scale output.

 STL files can be exported directly for 3D printing or scientific visualization.